 Potential Downsides and Considerations

 Of course, working with a natural material like wood comes with its own set of challenges.
 Wood is susceptible to changes in humidity and temperature, which could potentially cause warping or cracking over time if not cared for properly.
 They are also generally heavier and less portable than their plastic counterparts.
-Furthermore, due to the craftsmanship involved and the nature of the material, they often come with a higher price tag and have more limited availability in various layouts compared to mainstream options.
+Due to the craftsmanship involved and the nature of the material, they often come with a higher price tag and have more limited availability in various layouts compared to mainstream options.

 Common Woods Used in Keyboard Craft